F113X/SynthCard/README.md

 Issues:
 - Missing line (Fixed)
 - Oscillator level too low
-- Oscillator range is to small
+- Oscillator range is to small (Fixed) (See Oscillator notes)
 - Tone knob wired in backwards (Fixed)
-- Pitch CV IN is actually OSC OUT without Tone
+- Pitch CV IN is actually OSC OUT without Tone (Fixed)
-- I want to make seperate input for the filter so external audio can be processed
+- I want to make seperate input for the filter so external audio can be processed (Fixed)